gui27souza/Futebot/patch-notes.md

 # Version 2

+## 2.0.1
+    - Added new command
+        - drawTimes

 ## 2.0.0
     - The user now can change settings without changing the main code itself using the config.json
     - It allows to choose: